ICELAND IN AUGUST 2023

 Did you think you could only visit Glaciers in the winter?
 Think again, because the summer is the absolute best time to explore the glaciers if you ask me.

-This tour takes you to Sólheimajökull glacier, a heaven made of ice that is approx. 2,5 hours away from Reykjavik.
-From there you will spend a total of 4 hours on the glacier, hiking and fully experiencing Iceland.
+This tour takes you to Langjökull glacier, a heaven made of ice that is approx. 1,5 hours away from Reykjavik.
+From there you will gear up and explore the majestic Icelandic glacier in the most fun way possible!

 When looking up the best things to do in Iceland, I always recommend my friends to research what events or festivals are going on.
 And luckily for you, August might actually be the best month of the year for festivals!